-How to Change Your Story
+How to Change Your Story in Life

-But the thing is, you’re the one writing your own story.
+The thing is, you’re the one writing your own story.
 You can’t always control what happens to you, but you can control how you tell the story about those events and about yourself.

 Instead of being the victim of circumstances, become the hero of your story.